 Emmaus Cambridge, and in fact the entire Emmaus movement in the UK, came out of one man’s realisation that what homeless people wanted wasn’t handouts, but self-respect.

-Selwyn Image, a local businessman, came to this conclusion while volunteering in a night shelter in the early 1990s.
+Selwyn Image, a local businessman who went on to be the founder of Emmaus Cambridge and Emmaus UK, came to this conclusion while volunteering in a night shelter in the early 1990s.
 Although at this time Emmaus had been operating in Paris for many years there was nothing like it in the UK.

 Matters came to a head for me when I talked to an articulate and intelligent man.
 His story was a familiar one.
 Broken marriage, move into digs, redundancy and drink to anaesthetise the pain and humiliation of life on the street, and the bitter reality of no home no job, no job no home.
 Every attempt I made to be hopeful and positive was shot down with ruthless logic until, in a shameful moment of irritation, I said: ‘What is it you want, then?’
 He told me patiently but with an intensity I can still hear: ‘I want to work and belong.
 I want my self-respect back.
 I don’t want to queue for handouts or have to beg for food.
 And I don’t want people to cross the street to avoid me’.
 At that moment I remembered the Emmaus community in Paris where I had worked as a student 30 years before, and knew we had to try starting one here.”

 The site at Landbeach was acquired in March 1991.
 Originally two derelict buildings in a field, the site was worked on by volunteers, enabling the first companions to move into a couple of caravans later that year.
 The shop was opened officially in July 1992 by Terry Waite CBE and the then Archbishop of Canterbury, Lord Runcie.